Kyushu OLLE Hirado Course

 "Tastes of JAPAN by ANA" is a regional vitalization project that collaborates with the different prefectures in Japan to present the Land of the Rising Sun in all of its diverse glory.

 Kyushu Olle Hirado Course

-"Olle" originated from Jeju Island, Korea, and the term originates from a Jeju word meaning "narrow alleyways leading from the street to the houses."
+"Olle" originated from Jeju Island, South Korea, and the term originates from a Jeju word meaning "narrow alleyways leading from the street to the houses."
 On nature-rich Jeju island, the number of trekkers gradually increased and "Olle" has come to be known as a general term for a trekking course.
-It is now the premier trekking course in Korea.
+It is now the premier trekking course in South Korea.
 The charm of Olle is in experiencing the coast and mountains with all your senses and enjoying the course slowly at your own pace.

 From the starting point of Hirado Port, Hirado Castle and the Francisco de Xavier Memorial Church can be seen, giving the scenery an exotic feeling.
 Hirado started trade with Western countries such as Portugal and the Netherlands over 400 years ago, and the traces of this history remain all around the town.
 Hirado Island, connected by the red Hirado Bridge, is also connected by the blue Ikitsuki Bridge further in and it's the western most place in Japan.